Bentipe/gantt-chartmeleon/README.md

 - Data model: provide a `segments` array on the task (see Task Properties above).
 - Colors: a segment can define its own color; otherwise it inherits the task color.
 - Events: taskClick/taskMouseOver/taskMouseOut/taskDrag/taskDrop include `segmentIndex` when the interaction targets a segment.
+- Custom CSS per segment: you can add `className` (string, can include multiple classes) and/or `style` (string or object) to a segment to style it individually.
+The class/style are applied to the segment's SVG group, so you can target its bar via `.gantt-task-segment.your-class .gantt-task-bar`.

 Example: